Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Experimental setup

 \subsubsection{Nemeneyi statistical test}

-We used Nemeneyi post-hoc statistical test to find the model groups that differ from each other.
-Nemeneyi was used on the top of multiple comparisons Friedman test \cite{Demsar2006}.
-The Nemeneyi test makes a~pair-wise comparison of all models ranks.
+We used the Nemeneyi post-hoc statistical test to find the model groups that differ from each other.
+Nemeneyi was used on top of the multiple comparison Friedman test \cite{Demsar2006}.
+The Nemeneyi test makes a pair-wise comparison of all model ranks.
 We used this test to evaluate models as well as all pre-trained word embeddings.
-The Nemeneyi test provides critical distance (CD) for compared groups that are not significantly different from each other as presented in Figure~\ref{fig:statistical-significance-analysis-restaurant-method}.
+The Nemeneyi test provides a critical distance (CD) for compared groups that are not significantly different from each other as presented in Figure~\ref{fig:statistical-significance-analysis-restaurant-method}.